ObliviousCompute/Oblivious_Compute/README.md

 ---
 ## Start here

-This repository includes a short write-up [Forward Compute.pdf](Forward Compute.pdf) that explains the forward-compute model used by Hydra.
+This repository includes a short write-up [Forward-Compute.pdf](Forward-Compute.pdf) that explains the forward-compute model used by Hydra.

 If you want to see the idea running live, check out the Hydra demo: